Ackland Art Elsewhere

 A man wearing a large hat sitting on a horse that's being led by a man in a turban

 In fall 2020, the Ackland launched the Ackland Exchange initiative to re-energize and expand our long tradition of service to UNC System campuses.
 The initiative began with a focus on sharing exhibitions — and the expertise to design, install, interpret, and promote them — with traditionally-minority-serving campuses across North Carolina.
 Ackland Exchange aims to place the visual arts at the heart of the academic enterprise.
 Ackland Exchange is made possible by James Keith (JK) Brown and Eric G. Diefenbach.
-Learn more about the Ackland Exchange initiative here.
+Learn more about the Ackland Exchange initiative by clicking here.

 Large metal sculpture outside